jackmitch/caffe/README.md

     wliu@cs.unc.edu

 # Deep Metric Learning via Lifted Structured Feature Embedding
 This repository is an extension of [Caffe](https://github.com/bvlc/caffe) for the paper "Deep Metric Learning via Lifted Structured Feature Embedding" (CVPR16).
+Also, this is a Github submodule for the main repository at [Deep-Metric-Learning-CVPR16](https://github.com/rksltnl/Deep-Metric-Learning-CVPR16).

 ## Citing this work
 If you find this work useful in your research, please consider citing: